Main menu

 XML formats

-In addition to the default Android format, specify java to produce Java properties XML and tizen to produce Tizen formatted XML.
+The default format is Android.
+Specify Java to produce Java properties XML and Tizen to produce Tizen formatted XML.

 https://localise.biz/api/export/locale/{locale}.xml?format=java